Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories: Numerical evaluation of exact parameters in Entangled Relativity

 where, assuming a spherical symmetry, one has

-To do the numerical integration, one can use the model S of the sun ($\odot$) \citep{model_S} and the PREM model for the earth ($\oplus$) \citep{PREM}, as both gives the pressure and density values of the considered bodies at a considered radius.
+where $\omega_{int}$ is the interior gravitational potential.
+To evaluate the numerical integration, one can use the model S of the sun ($\odot$) \citep{model_S} and the PREM model for the earth ($\oplus$) \citep{PREM}, as both give the pressure and density values of the considered bodies at a considered radius.
 By computing $ \Theta = \frac{P^*}{E^*}$ and using equations (\ref{eq:gamma_ER}), one finds, for $\Lm=-\rho$,

 The smallness of the values of the exact parameters for Solar System bodies in Entangled Relativity comes from the \textit{intrinsic decoupling} mentioned in Sec. \ref{sect:ER_th}.
 The codes that we used to compute these values are freely accessible on github at \cite{thomascode}.
-These predicted values are beyond our current capabilities of measurements, but does not seem to be too far when considering the Sun.
+These predicted values are beyond our current measurement capabilities, but do not seem to be too far out of reach in the case of the Sun.
 Indeed, current constraints are $\gamma_{\odot} = 1 + (2.1 \pm 2.3)\times10^{-5}$ \citep{Bertotti2003}.
 However, at the $10^{-6}$ level of accuracy for the constraint on $\gamma$, because $\sqrt{Gm_\odot/(R_\odot c^2)} \sim 10^{-6}$, one can no longer use the leading order development of the propagation of electromagnetic waves and one has to use a full $c^{-4}$ development instead, in order to be fully consistent at the numerical level.
 This is beyond current best practices \cite{fienga:2024lr}, although several studies started to address this difficult question already \cite{ashby:2010cq,minazzoli:2011cq,deng:2012pr,linet:2013cq,hees:2014pr,linet:2016pr,cappuccio:2021cq,zschocke:2022pr}. \\

 Of course, this is consistent with the perturbative approach of the usual post-Newtonian parameters, as what $\sqrt{Gm_\odot/(R_\odot c^2)} \sim 10^{-6} \sim \gammae^{\odot}-1$ means is that $\gammae-1 = O(c^{-2})$, and therefore can be neglected at the first post-Newtonian order.
-This fact changes in the case of ultra-relativistic strong-field compact objects, where $\gammae - 1$ can become somewhat significantly different from zero, as we will know see.
+This fact changes in the case of ultra-relativistic strong-field compact objects, where $\gammae - 1$ can become somewhat significantly different from zero, as we will now see.